chenhongchen/photo_browser/README.md

         heroTagBuilder: (int index) {
           return _heroTags[index];
         },
+        // Set the display type of each page,
+        // if the value is null, all are DisplayType.image.
+        // 设置每页显示的类型，值为null则都为DisplayType.image类型
+        displayTypeBuilder: (int index) {
+          if (_isCustomType(index)) {
+            return DisplayType.custom;
+          }
+          return DisplayType.image;
+        },
         // Large images setting.
         // If you want the displayed image to be cached to disk at the same time,
         // you can set the imageProviderBuilder property instead imageUrlBuilder,